dnfy502/traffic_analysis/fakeREADME.md

    - **Frame Extraction:** Videos are split into frames at 3 frames per second (3fps), which provides sufficient data density for analysis without overloading the system.

 2. **Object Detection with YOLOv11:**
-   - Each frame is processed using a fine-tuned YOLOv11n model.
+   - Each frame is processed using a fine-tuned YOLOv11n model with a confidence threshold of 0.5.

 3. **Depth Estimation:**
    - **Triangulation:** The top two most confident vehicle detections (typically the closest) are used to calculate their real distances using their bounding box heights and the pixel focal length.